MD2Korg/software.md2k.org/content/howto/mPerf/phone-setupS8t.md

 1) Open the Settings app by tapping the Settings icon.

-2) Under the *Wireless and Network* header, tap *Wi-Fi*.
+2) Tap *Connections* in the list of menu options.

-3) Select a network from the list and enter the network password if required.
+3) Tap *Wi-Fi*, then select a network from the list and enter the network password if required.